pelica-labs/codegame.cards/README.md

     <img src="https://github.com/benjamintd/codegame.cards/raw/master/public/icon-192.png" width="192" alt="Codegame - icon by freepik" />
 </p>

+This game is not affiliated with CGE, the editor of Codenames, which inspired Codegame.cards.

 ## An online version of the Codegame tabletop game

 Install and run: